EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 This table contains data from the journal entries.

+* `PropertyName`: The name of the key in the journal entry JSON
+* `SubPropertyName`: Used for `Materials` or `Killers` properties
+* `PropertyArrayIndex`: Used for array properties such as `Killers` or `Discovered`
+* `ValueNumber`: The numeric value of the property
+* `ValueString`: The string value of the property
+* `CoordX`: X coordinate (used by `StarPos`)
+* `CoordY`: Y coordinate (used by `StarPos`)
+* `CoordZ`: Z coordinate (used by `StarPos`)

-TBD Robby you need to describe what some of these fields mean. (propertyArrayIndex).
+Q: Robby: you need to describe what some of these fields mean. (propertyArrayIndex).
 Are you proposing to one time on journal entry decode the JSON and make an array of these.. are we doing it for every entry? (thats lots of data considering we will probably only use a few entries at the start)..

+A: We only need to store values for properties we want to index on or join on (such as StarPos, SystemName, EDSM ID, etc.)

 ## SavedRoutes
 ```
 CREATE TABLE SavedRoutes (